 U.S. and allies accuse Assad of crossing the line that President Barack Obama said would have "enormous consequences."
 That's now expected to trigger a military strike, limited in time and scope, with the goal of downgrading and weakening Assad, but not toppling him or destroying his forces.

 The details of how and when the U.S. military and allied forces might attack are under debate, but would be based on complex plans developed and repeatedly reworked over time by the Pentagon.

 A look at what's known and what's unclear about how it might unfold.

 The order for the strike would come from Obama, delivered to Gen. Martin Dempsey, chairman of the Joint Chiefs of Staff, and Defense Secretary Chuck Hagel.
 The operation probably would fall under the purview of U.S. Central Command, headed by Army Gen. Lloyd Austin.
 The more immediate commander probably would be Adm.
 Bruce Clingan, who heads U.S. naval forces in Europe.
 A coalition likely joined by allies such as Britain and France would likely set up a joint task force to coordinate targeting and missions.

 WHO LAUNCHES WHAT

-The destroyers are armed with dozens of Tomahawk cruise missiles, which have a range of about 1,000 nautical miles and are used for deep, precise targeting.
-Each one is about 20 feet long and less than two feet in diameter and carries a 1,000 pound warhead.
+They are armed with dozens of Tomahawk cruise missiles, which have a range of about 1,000 nautical miles, and are used for deep, precise targeting.
+Each one is about 20 feet long and less than two feet in diameter, and carries a 1,000 pound warhead.

 WHAT ABOUT TROOPS, FIGHTER JETS AND BOMBERS?